metal/metal.js/README.md

-# metal-incrementalDom
+# metal-incremental-dom

-A Component renderer for templates compiled to incremental dom
+A Component renderer for templates compiled to incremental dom.

 ## Setup